wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-azureadjoin-setup.md

 5. Scroll to the section called **Devices**.
 6. On the **devices** tab, set the following:
    * **Maximum number of devices per user**: Select the maximum number of devices a user can have in Azure AD.
 If a user reaches this quota, they will not be able to add additional devices until one or more of their existing devices are removed.
-   * **Require multi-factor auth to join devices**: Enable when users should provide a second factor of authentication to join their device to Azure AD For more information on multi-factor auth, see [Getting started with Azure Multi-Factor Authentication in the cloud](/documentation/articles/multi-factor-authentication-get-started-cloud).
+   * **Require multi-factor auth to join devices**: Enable when users should provide a second factor of authentication to join their device to Azure AD.
+For more information on multi-factor auth, see [Getting started with Azure Multi-Factor Authentication in the cloud](/documentation/articles/multi-factor-authentication-get-started-cloud).
-   *  **Users may Azure AD join devices**:Select the users and groups that are allowed to join devices to Azure AD.
+   *  **Users may Azure AD join devices**: Select the users and groups that are allowed to join devices to Azure AD.
     * **Additional administrators on Azure AD Joined devices**: With Azure AD Premium or the Enterprise Mobility Suite (EMS), you can choose which users are granted local administrator rights to the device.
 Global Administrators and the device owner are granted local administrator rights by default.

+>[AZURE.NOTE] If your users encounter the error,"**Device registration limit reached**" (Error code: **0x801C000E - DSREG_ E_ DEVICE_ REGISTRATION_ QUOTA_EXCCEEDED**), you need to change the max devices allowed per user.
+In the **Users may Azure AD Join Devices** section, select **Add** and set the number of devices you want to allow per user.

 <center>![](./media/active-directory-azureadjoin/active-directory-aadjoin-configure-devices.png) </center>

 After you set up Azure AD Join for your users, they can connect to Azure AD through their corporate or personal devices.